ClementNdome/flaskapp_for_crop_mapping/READMe.md

 ## License
 **This project is proprietary and confidential.**
 - Unauthorized use, distribution, or modification is strictly prohibited.
-- The code and associated materials belong to the respective company.
 - Access is restricted to authorized personnel only.

 ## Author